 Meet Taylor Givens, Front-End Builder and Merchandiser

 Front-end development is a team effort at Ursa Major Solar.
-Though Taylor is responsible for how the store looks, they work with Wei to complete these tasks.
+Though Taylor (they/them)is responsible for how the store looks, they work with Wei and Maria to complete these tasks.

 - Designing landing pages, templates, and the user interface